1. Arrival and residence

-All that is required for an EU citizen to enter Germany is a valid ID (passport or identity card).
+All you need to enter Germany is a valid ID (passport or identity card).
 Entry and stay for a period of up to 3 months are not subject to any conditions or requirements.
+A valid ID is sufficient to prove the right of freedom of movement that you have with EU nationality within the European Union (EU), if required.

 You enjoy the right to stay for more than 3 months if you: